 - Miller, J.W.
 (2018).
 Proton Pump Inhibitors, H2-Receptor Antagonists, Metformin, and Vitamin B-12 Deficiency: Clinical Implications.
 Advances in Nutrition, 9(4), 511S-518S. https://pubmed.ncbi.nlm.nih.gov/30032223/

 Affiliate Disclosure: This article contains affiliate links.
-If you purchase through these links, we may earn a small commission at no extra cost to you.
-This helps us keep the site running and continue creating helpful content.
-We only recommend products we genuinely believe in.
+If you purchase through these links, we may earn a small commission at no additional cost to you.
+We only recommend products we’ve researched and believe in.
+See our full Affiliate Disclosure for details.